Sgail7/The-Ultimate-Filament-Tuning-Guide/README.md

     ![Fan_Speed_Settings](Example_Pictures/Step-6/Fan_Test_Settings.webp)

     This will cause your fan to spin progressively faster as the model is printed, starting at 0% fan speed and ending at 100% fan speed.
 When the model is finished, take a look at each marked bar and the area above it.
 Choose the lowest fan speed that gives good results as your minimum fan speed.
 Generally, no curling and decent looking bridges are the best things to look for for this setting.
 Then look at the bridging sections and choose the one that looks the best to you, that is your bridging fan speed.
 Set your maximum fan speed to somewhere between these two values.
 Be careful of setting it too high as strong cooling setups will decrease layer adhesion if run too fast when not needed.

+    - This test was designed by Abyss on Printables!
+Go check it out here: [Ultimate Fan Speed Test V3](https://www.printables.com/model/200347-ultimate-fan-speed-test-v3)

 7. Minimum Layer Time Test
     - Use [Minimum-Layer-Time-Test.3mf](Tuning-Models/Minimum-Layer-Time-Test.3mf)
     - Set your minimum layer time to 5 to start, and print this model.
 If there is curling on the walls, increase the time by two seconds until there isn't curling anymore.
 The setting where there isn't anymore curling is your new minimum layer time setting.